Inedo/inedo-docs/ProGet/advanced/package-promotion.md

 Another way to organize feeds is by Quality (Untested, Production-ready, etc).
 Packages move across development and testing pipelines much like any other software.
 ProGet is a great way to create different feeds for different stages of your pipeline.

 Configurations like security and storage can also be a determining factor on how to organize your various feeds.
 ProGet allows you to place [Security and Accees Controls](/support/documentation/proget/administration/security) to feeds and give teams different access to different feeds.
-For example, perhaps you’ll only want Lead Engineers to be able to publish packages to the Production Feed.
+For example, perhaps youâ€™ll only want Lead Engineers to be able to publish packages to the Production Feed.